samyak19098/IR2022_A1_62/README.md

 ## Q1

+We have used the ‘os’ library of python to traverse and pick files from the data directory.
+The text of each file is read and is preprocessed and finally, we have tokens corresponding to each file.

 ### Preprocessing :

 After extracting the text from the files we performed the following preprocessing steps on the text to convert them into valid tokens which would be later used in making the unigram inverted index data structure.

 1) First we converted the text to lowercase.
 2) Text tends to have the shortened form of a combination of two words For Example “I will” is written as “I’ll” to fix this issue we have fixed the contractions from the text.
+We expand the contractions for eg. convert “don’t” to “do not”.
-3) We then performed tokenization on the text
+3) We then performed word tokenization on the text.
-4) Only alphanumeric tokens were kept and the rest were discarded.
+4) For all tokens, non-alphanumeric characters were removed from them.
 5) We then removed all the stopwords from our tokens.
 6) Punctuations and blank spaces were removed from the tokens and finally we had our valid sets of tokens.